exelix11/SwitchThemeInjector/readme.md

 **To remove a theme** just select uninstall in the theme installer.
 You can just install a different theme to overwrite the currently installed one.

-When a new firmware comes out **before upgrading (or downgrading) remember to uninstall any theme you have installed** to avoid compatibility issues, if you forget your console may not boot untill the theme is removed as explained next.
+When a new firmware comes out **before upgrading (or downgrading) remember to uninstall any theme you have installed** to avoid compatibility issues, if you forget your console may not boot until the theme is removed as explained next.

 **In case your console doesn't boot anymore due to a bad theme** (mostly with szs themes) delete the `\atmosphere\contents\01000000001000` folder from your sd (it's `\<cfw name>\titles\01000000001000` for old atmosphere and other CFWs), now your console should be booting, launch the theme installer and select uninstall theme to finish the cleanup process.